djm/table_rex/README.md

 number.
 Any breaking changes, and they will be few and far between, will be documented in the [CHANGELOG](CHANGELOG.md).

+The project officially supports the last 3 minor versions of Elixir, and the latest 2 majors for OTP.
+This does not mean the software fails to work in older versions, simply that they are not supported and are not tested against.

+Supported minimum requirements:

+* Elixir: 1.4.5
+* OTP: 19.3

 ## Installation

 The package is [available on Hex](https://hex.pm/packages/table_rex), therefore: